Install Reporting and Internet Information Services Side-by-Side

 For Reporting Services installations, use virtual directory names that are not already used by an IIS Web site on the same port as Reporting Services.
 If there is a conflict, install Reporting Services in "files-only" mode (using the Install but do not configure the server option in the Installation Wizard) so that you can configure the virtual directories after Setup is finished.
 One indication that your configuration has a conflict is you will see the error message: System.IO.FileLoadException: The process cannot access the file because it is being used by another process.
 (Exception from HRESULT: 0x80070020).

 For installations that you configure manually, adopt the default naming conventions in the URLs that configure.
-If you install SQL Server 2016 Reporting Services (SSRS) as a named instance, include the instance name when creating a virtual directory.
+If you install SQL Server 2016 Reporting Services or later (SSRS) as a named instance, include the instance name when creating a virtual directory.

 More questions?
 Try asking the Reporting Services forum